Pumpkin Risotto (Instant Pot Method)

 Recipe Notes

 • You can substitute butternut squash for the pumpkin.
-It has a slight lower water content so reduce the liquid by 1/4 cup (or don't worry about it and adjust with more cheese if needed).
+It has a slight lower water content so reduce the liquid by 1/4 cup/59 ml (or don’t worry about it and adjust with more cheese if needed).

 • Try adding a tablespoon of maple syrup for some sweetness.

-To make ahead: Keep on WARM setting in Instant Pot for 30-45 minutes.
-Stir and add both to loosen if needed.
-Or if using later, turn off instant pot and warm in microwave before serving, stirring in extra broth as needed.
-Can keep in fridge for up to 3 days.
+• Or, if using later, turn off instant pot and warm in microwave before serving, stirring in extra broth as needed.

 Nutrition values are estimates for generous portions.